ericbenson/CBH-TAKE-HOME-PROJECT/Ticket_Breakdown.md

         This should not take a single developer more than half a day.
     Implementation details:
         Currently when the generateReport function is run, the facilityId is known (because it is used to run the getShiftsByFacility function) and the agentId is known (because it is currently populated in the report).
 Before generating the report in PDF form, the shift data that is used to populate the report needs to be updated with the facility agent id.
 This can be done by performing a query on the FacilityAgentID database table using both the facilityId and agentId as keys for the query.
 If a match is found, update the agent ID on the shift to the custom agent ID found from the query.
 If nothing is found, keep the existing agent ID.

-Ticket #5: Optional - Include API access has the Authentication